fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 > **NOTE** - You can run this command anytime you want to adjust the authorizations in GitHub for new or existing organizations.

-Now we can initialize a new repository in your EaC.
+Now let's create a new repository in one of our organizations for the code.

 ```cli
 fathym eac sources create my-new-repository
 ```

-> **NOTE** - If you want to target a specific organization add the `{organization}` to the command: `fathym eac sources create {organization} ...`.
+> **NOTE** - If you want to target a specific organization add the `{organization}` to the command: `fathym eac sources create {organization} my-new-repository`.
 This works for all `fathym eac sources` commands.

-Detail out which options were used and what they do.

 This will initialize a new repository with Fathym's best practices (what we use for our own internal repositories).
 Explore the other options available by adding `--help` to the command.
 The default create will include a simple `README.md` file and MIT `LICENSE` file.

+In addition, this also queued up a source definition that we will need to commit later in this guide.

-Under the hood, this will also create a source control entry in the EaC to use in CI/CD automation.
+Under the hood, this will also define a source control entry in the EaC to use in CI/CD automation, once committed.

 ## Configuring your build pipeline